 As one of the most important components in a vehicle, electric drives must be fine tuned and tested in highly repeatable conditions.
 Being able to compare tests allows you to monitor data and outputs to improve results.
 This is especially important for high performance vehicles.

-By using BatControl software for LAB-TC and LAB-GSS systems, you can carry out automated drive cycles.
+By using BatControl software for the G5-RSS and LAB-GSS systems, you can carry out automated drive cycles.
 The program can be used to implement standards such as the New European Drive Cycle, Worldwide Harmonised Light Vehicle Test Procedures and FTP-75.

 Previously recorded test track data can be imported to recreate a real world driving test in a lab environment.
 You can replicate complex drive cycles by importing data from a CSV file.
 Previous tests have been conducted using over 400,000 individual data points, with more possible.
 Using automated procedures reduces programming time while eliminating operator errors and variation in lap times.